Call Us 24/7 For A Free Legal Consultation

 Trying to navigate the criminal justice system is a daunting task and there are so many variables at every turn that it can be very overwhelming for offenders to get a good outcome in court.
 Our criminal defense attorneys have been representing clients for all types of criminal charges in Colorado for decades and we know every possible avenue to pursue to get you the best outcome possible.

-Don’t try to handle your criminal case alone, call Rector Stuzynski LLC today for a free consultation and the best criminal defense representation that Colorado Springs has to offer.
+Don’t try to handle your criminal case alone, call Rector Stuzynski Law Firm today for a free consultation and the best criminal defense representation that Colorado Springs has to offer.
 You can reach us anytime at (719) 578-1106.

 Areas We Serve